 Less admirable, on the Bowery, Stuyvesant owned forty slaves (Hondius 2017).
 For this, Stuyvesant has recently been indicted by the International Criminal Tribunal for Frisia (ICTF).
 Check our press statement concerning his indictment and about the ICTF.
 Stuyvesant died in the year 1672.

 The Saint Mark's Church in the Bowery, built on top of a chapel Stuyvesant had commissioned back in 1660, is the oldest place of continuous religious worship on Manhattan.
 Stuyvesant is buried there.
 His tomb is built into the side of the church.
 Local legend has it, especially throughout the nineteenth century, the area of the church is being haunted by the ghost of Peg Leg Pete; the proud, stiff Frisian.
-You could hear him walk, his soul tormented still by the fact he had lost New Amsterdam to the English.
-A bit similar to the sagas surrounding the pirate and privateer Klaus Störtebeker who haunts the old tower of the port of Marienhafe in Ostfriesland.
-Around midnight, you can hear his footsteps too.
+You can hear him walk.
+His soul tormented still by the fact he had lost New Amsterdam to the English.
+Similar to the legend surrounding the pirate and privateer Klaus Störtebeker, leader of the Victual Brothers, who haunts the old tower of the port town of Marienhafe in the region of Ostfriesland, Germany.
+Around midnight, you can hear his footsteps on the stone floor too.

 In all this freedom of trade, individuality, and representation of government, Stuyvesant stood in a millennium-old tradition of Frisia.
-Read our posts Porcupines bore U.S. Bucks and Upstalsboom: why solidarity is not the core of a collective to understand this old tradition.
+Read our blog posts Porcupines bore U.S. Bucks and The Treaty of the Upstalsboom: why solidarity is not the core of a collective to understand this old tradition.
 And, as we have seen, from his youth up until his days as a student, Stuyvesant was familiar with international knowledge, trade, and politics.

 Jacob Benckes (left) and Pieter Stuyvesant (right)